J-Filip/react_fm/readme.md

 ### Portals
 - separate mount point (the actual DOM node which your app is put into) for your React app.
 A common use case for this is going to be doing modals.
 - useRef is used to store something in the component “memory” but it doesn’t trigger a new render when the value is updated.
+- we created a modal - it's rendered by details component and uses it's state but it's rendered in diffrent DOM node.

+- it made it easier to work with modals or conetxtual navigation withour lifting the state up.

+### Context

+- global app state
+- context lets a component receive information from distant parents without passing it as props.
+- e.g. user - every view will care about user state  ||  shopping cart, UI theme...
+- doesn't follow React way of doing thiungs (being explicit about where the data comes from)
+- ! avoid using until you have to...